Compensation for Facial Injuries From a Minnesota Crash

 How Common Are Facial Injuries From a Car Crash?

 Facial injuries from crashes are fairly common.
-In fact, various studies done over the last decade show as much as 50 percent or more people involved in a crash may sustain some type of facial injury.
-While these numbers have improved somewhat due to improved vehicle safety, when facial injuries do occur, they are often quite severe.
+In fact, various studies done over the last decade show as much as 50 percent or more people involved in a crash sustain some type of facial injury.
+It is fair to say these numbers have improved more recently due to improved vehicle safety.
+When crash victims suffer facial injuries, however, they are often quite severe.

-Can I Include Damages Related to My Facial Injury in a Minnesota Crash Claim?
+Can I Include Damages Related to My Facial Injury in a Car Crash Claim?

 As long as you or your attorney can prove the other party’s negligence led to the crash and your injuries, then yes, you can include facial injury damages as part of your overall car crash claim.
 Minnesota law allows victims to seek compensation for all injuries directly caused by a car crash.